Block belief propagation algorithm for two-dimensional tensor networks: Introduction

 Two-dimensional quantum systems represent an important class of problems of long-lasting theoretical and practical interest.
-Due to the notorious difficulty of probing them classically, especially in the strongly correlated regime, developing efficient and accurate numerical methods is always in need.
-Projected entangled pair states (PEPSs) are a class of two-dimensional tensor networks (TNs)\cc{VerstraeteCirac2004b, Orus2014, Orus2019, CiracVerstraete2021} that can be used to simulate such systems.
-PEPS algorithms have achieved great popularity during the last twenty years because of their lack of a sign problem and their ability to deal with strongly-correlated systems\cc{CorbozTroyer2014, CorbozMila2013, CorbozMila2014, ZhengChan2017, LiaoXiang2017, LiXie2022, XieXiang2012}.
-A key challenge for PEPS algorithms is an efficient and stable procedure for computing the local environments of a set of spins, or, equivalently, expectation values of local observables.
-This can become $\#$P-hard in worst cases in 2D and higher dimensions\cc{SchuchCirac2007}.
-In physical scenarios the problem tends to be more tractable, but it still requires high computational resources, and clever approximation schemes are necessary.
-Existing approaches include, for example, the boundary MPS (bMPS) method\cc{VerstraeteCirac2004b, ref:VMC2008-PEPS} (see also \cRef{supp} for more details), the corner-transfer matrix (CTM) method \cc{NishinoOkunishi1996, OrusVidal2009}, Monte-Carlo sampling\cc{ref:SV2007-MC-TN, ref:WPV2011-MC-TN}, and variants of tensor network renormalization schemes\cc{LevinNave2007, JiangXiang2008, EvenblyVidal2015}.
+Many such systems are notoriously difficult to investigate numerically, especially in the strongly correlated regime.
+For this reason, developing efficient and accurate numerical methods is always in need.
+Quantum Monte Carlo\cc{FoulkesRajagopal2001} and tensor network methods\cc{Orus2014} have both been demonstrated to be successful approaches for 2D systems in the past decades.
+However, the quantum Monte Carlo methods often suffer from the sign problem\cc{TroyerWiese2005}.
+Projected entangled pair states (PEPSs) are a class of two-dimensional tensor networks (TNs)\cc{VerstraeteCirac2004b, Orus2014, Orus2019, CiracVerstraete2021} that can be used to study both finite (fPEPS) and infinite (iPEPS) 2D systems.
+In particular, the iPEPS algorithms have attracted great attention during the last twenty years because of their lack of a sign problem and their ability to deal with strongly-correlated systems\cc{CorbozTroyer2014, CorbozMila2013, CorbozMila2014, ZhengChan2017, LiaoXiang2017, LiXie2022, XieXiang2012}.
+A key challenge for PEPS algorithms is an efficient and stable procedure for computing expectation values of local observables, which can become a $\#$P-hard problem in worst cases in 2D and higher dimensions\cc{SchuchCirac2007}.
+In a number of physical scenarios the problem tends to be more tractable, but it still requires high computational resources and advanced numerical schemes.
+Existing approaches include, for example, the boundary MPS (bMPS) method\cc{VerstraeteCirac2004b, VerstraeteMurg2008}, the corner-transfer matrix (CTM) method \cc{NishinoOkunishi1996, OrusVidal2009}, Monte-Carlo sampling\cc{ref:SV2007-MC-TN, ref:WPV2011-MC-TN}, and variants of tensor network renormalization schemes\cc{LevinNave2007, JiangXiang2008, EvenblyVidal2015}.